gnprwx/astro-vagabond-theme/README.md

 ### About

-Vagabond is a lightweight minimal blog-focused theme for Astro that uses tailwind for quick inline styling.
-If you don't like to inline your tailwind, there is a `style.ts` file in the root directory to add lengthy stylings/styles used in more than one location.

-In addition to tailwind, Vagabond also uses the typography to allow default html formatting when using html tags.
+Vagabond is a fast, minimal, and stripped-down theme for Astro and has a lighthouse score of 100 on both mobile and desktop views.
+If you like to customize the blog with your own look, you can quickly do so with tailwind.
+In addition to tailwind, vagabond also uses the typography plugin to allow default html formatting when using html tags.

 If you are unfamiliar with [tailwind](https://tailwindcss.com/docs/utility-first) or [typography](https://tailwindcss.com/docs/typography-plugin), the documentation is very good at getting the uninitiated up to speed.

 ### Modifications

-Outside of the theme itself, CSS and hero images have been stripped out completely, but can easily be put back in if truly desired.
+The newest blog post shows up first in the blog list instead of the default ascending behavior.
+CSS and hero images have been stripped out completely, but can easily be put back in from the default blog template if you really want them.

 ### Contributors